eschava/psmqtt/doc/usage.md

 Check also the [default psmqtt.yaml](../psmqtt.yaml) for some examples or the psmqtt configuration examples later in this document.

+Note that PSMQTT will publish MQTT discovery messages in 2 cases:

+1. when an HomeAssistant restart is detected;
+2. at PSMQTT startup

+This policy optimizes network traffic (reducing it to the minimal) but ensures that HomeAssistant is always instantly updated on any PSMQTT sensor that is enriched with the `ha_discovery` metadata.

 ## <a name='SendingMQTTrequests'></a>Sending MQTT requests